equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 <a  href="//doi.org/10.1021/j100789a008" target="_blank" rel="noopener">Panson, A.J., 1964.
 A study of the telluride ion system.
 Journal of Physical Chemistry 68, 1721–1724</a>.

-Ripan, R., Marc, M., 1966.
+<a  href="docs/66RiM.pdf" target="_blank" rel="noopener">Ripan, R., Marc, M., 1966.
 Détermination de la constante d’instabilité des acides hexachloro- et hexabromotelluriques [Determination of the instability constants of hexachloro- and hexabromo- tellurides].
-Revue Roumaine de Chimie 11, 1063–1067 [in French].
+Revue Roumaine de Chimie 11, 1063–1067 [in French]</a>.

 Rosenheim, A., Jander, G., 1918. Über die Tellursäure und ihre Alkalisalze in ihrem Verhaiten als Halbkolloide [On telluric acid and its alkali salts in their colloidal state].
 Kolloid-Zeitschrift 22, 23–44 [in German].

 <a  href="//doi.org/10.1021/ja01679a011" target="_blank" rel="noopener">Schuhmann, R., 1925.
 The free energy and heat content of tellurium dioxide and of amorphous and metallic tellurium.
 The reduction potential of tellurium.
 Journal of the American Chemical Society 47, 356–363</a>.

-Shitareva, G.G., Nazarenko, V.A., 1967.
+<a  href="docs/67ShN.pdf" target="_blank" rel="noopener">Shitareva, G.G., Nazarenko, V.A., 1967.
 Bromo-complexes of tellurium(IV).
-Russian Journal of Inorganic Chemistry 12, 527–530.
+Russian Journal of Inorganic Chemistry 12, 527–530</a>.

-Shitareva, G.G., Nazarenko, V.A., 1968.
+<a  href="docs/68Shi.pdf" target="_blank" rel="noopener">Shitareva, G.G., Nazarenko, V.A., 1968.
 Stability constants of the chloro-complexes of tellurium.
-Russian Journal of Inorganic Chemistry 13, 941–943.
+Russian Journal of Inorganic Chemistry 13, 941–943</a>.

 <a  href="//doi.org/10.1002/zaac.19593010305" target="_blank" rel="noopener">Siebert, H., 1959.
 Ultrarotspektren von Tellursäuren, Telluraten und Antimonaten [Ultrared spectra of telluric acid, tellurate and antimoniate].
 Zeitschrift für anorganische Chemie 301, 161–170 [in German].</a>.